-Hello and welcome to my page, I am a Visual Artist, Mixed/Multi Media, Photo/Film Artist
+Hello and welcome to my page, I am a Visual Artist, Mixed/Multi Media, Digital Artist, Photo/Film Artist, Metal/Wood Artist

-A fourth-generation Chinese-Canadian, Garrett Andrew Chong was born in Armstrong, BC, in the early 60’s and graduated with honours (graphic design and fine art photography) from ECUAD (Emily Carr University of Art and Design) in the mid 80’s.
-The emotional intelligence of visual imaging became a natural form of expression for him at a young age.
-Over the past 35 years, his photography and mixed media artworks have evolved through spiritual influences; specifically, sacred teachings, silent meditation and Hatha yoga.
+A fourth-generation Chinese-Canadian, Garrett Andrew Chong graduated with honours from ECUAD (Emily Carr University of Art and Design).
+The emotional intelligence of visual imaging developed into forms of expression in his early practice, particularly through photography.
+His recent explorations have evolved through spiritual influences, underscoring an attunement to natural forces.
+Over the past 35 years, his lens-based artworks have evolved through spiritual influences; specifically, sacred teachings, silent meditation and Hatha yoga.
 Each of these practices has contributed to the re-alignment of his imagery.
 Excursions to the ancestral ruins of China inspired him to pursue a spiritual path as an artistic expression.
 He has journeyed through the ancient civilizations of South East Asia, Peru and Mexico, the historical environments of the European Union, and the natural wonders of America.
 Over the decades, Chong has given back to the community by fundraising and donating to the Downtown Eastside Woman’s Centre (DEWC), Chinese Cultural Centre, BC Special Olympics and Frog Hollow Neighbourhood House.
 He has lived in the lower mainland for over half a century and his studio is located in Railtown, Vancouver, Canada since the late 90’s.
 When home; Garrett exhibits year-round in FirstSaturday.ca (Artists in their Workspace) as well as the annual Eastside Culture Crawl, and select fine art galleries.